UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 BMS-x | Entering the AIR-Open state | The BMS must only enter the AIR-Open state from the init state after successfully waiting for 5 seconds in the init state.
-BMS-x | Exiting the AIR-Open state and entering the precharge state | The BMS must only enter the precharge state after AIR- is closed.
+BMS-x | Exiting the AIR-Open state and entering the precharge state | The BMS must only enter the precharge state after AIR- is closed through the TSMS.

 ### BMS Precharge State <a name="BMS_PRECHARGE"></a>
 ID | Title | Description | Associated Competition Rule(s)